 Analysis / Bias

-Recently, The Highwire has been covering the Covid-19 pandemic with articles that utilize strongly loaded wording such as this BREAKING: REMDESIVIR STUDY “A SHAM”.
+Recently, The Highwire has been covering the Covid-19 pandemic with articles that utilize strongly loaded wording, such as this BREAKING: REMDESIVIR STUDY “A SHAM.”
 This article links directly to a video segment of The Highwire radio program.
-The Highwire routinely downplays the Coronavirus and has published debunked information regarding death totals such as this: SHOULD WE TRUST THE COVID-19 CASE COUNT?.
+The Highwire routinely downplays the Coronavirus and has published debunked information regarding death totals such as this: SHOULD WE TRUST THE COVID-19 CASE COUNT?
 This story promotes the conspiracy that Doctors and hospitals are recording more Corona deaths to receive more money.
-While it is true that the use of ventilators costs more and that Medicare reimburses 20% more, however, the claim’s suggestion is that the number of COVID-19 cases is being padded is not proven; but rather evidence indicates the cases are being undercounted.
+While it is true that the use of ventilators costs more and that Medicare reimburses 20% more, the claim suggests that the number of COVID-19 cases being padded is not proven; rather, evidence indicates the cases are being undercounted.

-As mentioned above the primary purpose of this website is to promote anti-vaccination propaganda.
-The Highwire frequently promotes the debunked claim that vaccines cause autism such as this: Denialists & Gatekeepers: While CDC Ignores Autism Crisis, Experts Busy ‘Debunking’ Alternative Therapies.
-Further, they also promote cures for autism, which have zero scientific evidence to support the claim such as this: Autism ‘could one day be treated with a probiotic pill’.
-Currently, there isn’t a known cure for Autism and this headline is grossly misleading as probiotics cannot cure autism, however, it has been shown to improve gastrointestinal health in those with autism.
+As mentioned above, the primary purpose of this website is to promote anti-vaccination propaganda.
+The Highwire frequently promotes the debunked claim that vaccines cause autism, such as Denialists & Gatekeepers: While CDC Ignores Autism Crisis, Experts Busy ‘Debunking’ Alternative Therapies.
+Further, they also promote cures for autism, which have zero scientific evidence to support the claim, such as this: Autism ‘could one day be treated with a probiotic pill.’
+Currently, there isn’t a known cure for Autism, and this headline is grossly misleading as probiotics cannot cure autism.
+However, it has improved gastrointestinal health in those with autism.

 Failed Fact Checks

 - “There are no studies that prove vaccines don’t cause autism” – Inaccurate

 - “Toxic vaccine ingredients in the MMR vaccine cause encephalopathy” – Inaccurate